-About 2 months later when we drove to BC to meet her, it felt even more surreal.
-We drove to the same city we’d go every summer to visit my grandparents when I was younger and just knowing she’d been there all along was kinda mind blowing for lack of a better word.
+The time came for us to drive to BC to meet her, and it felt even more surreal.
+We drove to the same city we’d go every summer to visit my grandparents when I was younger and just knowing she’d been there all along was kinda mind-blowing for lack of a better word.

 My mom was SUPER nervous to say the least.
 And rightly so.
 She was going to meet a human she had given away.
 A child who called someone else mom.
 A person who wanted answers.

 The initial few minutes were filled with your regular hellos and hugs (awkward) and then K’s mom pulled out stacks upon stacks of binders filled with pictures of K. Which we then sat and “browsed” through for almost an hour.
 Each picture had a story and a memory to go with it.

 K had had a full life thus far.
 Her adoptive parents had been unable to have children and so had given K anything her heart desired as their only child.
 They lived a very different lifestyle compared to how I was raised.
 Mine being you work for what you get, K’s being, you get whatever you want because you’re our little miracle child.

 I’ll be honest, at first I was jealous, and thoughts like “this could’ve been me” floated through my head periodically.
 But those times have passed.
 I realize the struggle K must’ve gone through, thoughts of abandonment and possibly feeling unwanted.
 But at the time I was 11, and only saw material things and the sheer volume of them… and I wanted that.